-Dangote To Invest $450m In Sugar Production In Niger State - Nigeria Today
+Dangote to invest $450m in Sugar Production in Niger State - Nigeria Today

-The nation’s drive towards self-sufficiency in sugar production will soon be attained as Dangote conglomerate concludes plans to establish a $450 million Sugar refinery plant in Niger State
+Industrial giant, Dangote Group, is to invest over $450million in the agricultural sector of Niger State.
+The amount is for the establishment of a sugar refinery in the state.

-The managing director of Dangote Sugar Refinery Company, Engineer Abdullahi Sule disclosed this to newsmen in Minna, the Niger State capital after a brief meeting with the State governor, Alhaji Abubakar Sani Bello in his office.
+The Managing Director of Dangote Sugar Refinery Company, Alhaji Abdullahi Sule, disclosed this in Minna, the Niger State capital yesterday after a meeting with governor Abubakar Sani Bello.

-Sule who led a team of experts from Dangote group to the meeting in Government House, Minna said the meeting was to brief the governor on the progress made so far on the proposed Sugar and Rice schemes to be sited in the state by the group.
+Sule who led a team of experts from Dangote Group to the meeting held at the Government House, Minna said the meeting was to brief the governor on the progress made so far on the proposed sugar and rice schemes to be sited in the state by the company.

-According to Sule, sites for both the sugarcane plantation and the refinery have been identified while the Memorandum of Understanding (MOU) between Niger State government, the community hosting the schemes and the group is being perfected.
-“For the Sugar, we have identified the site and carried out feasibility study of the site; we have equally had the survey of the site, soil test of the site and done the demarcation of the land to enable us plant different crops.
+He said sites for both the sugar cane plantation and the refinery have been identified while the Memorandum of Understanding (MoU) between the state government, the community hosting the schemes and the group “is being perfected.

+“For the sugar, we have identified the site and carried out feasibility study.
+We have equally carried the survey of the site, did the soil and demarcated the land to enable us plant different crops.

-“The group will be investing 450 million US Dollars on Sugar alone and this is explicitly stated in the MOU,” Sule disclosed.
+“The group will be investing $450 million on Sugar alone and this is explicitly stated in the MoU.”

-On the proposal for Rice production, Sule said work was on progress adding that the group was prepared for the scheme as soon as due diligence and necessary formalities completed.
+On the proposal for rice production, the Managing Director said work was in progress, adding that the group was prepared for the scheme saying “as soon as due diligence and necessary formalities are completed the project will take off.”

-Meanwhile, Governor Abubakar Sani Bello has directed the Ministries of Agriculture, Lands and Justice to perfect the smooth take-off of the Sugar refinery project without any further delay.
+In the meantime Bello has directed the Ministries of Agriculture, Lands and Justice to perfect the smooth take-off of the sugar refinery project without any further delay.

 Follow us on twitter @NigeriaTodayNG